Our equine bailiffs had a difficult task in the greater London area. The job was to move and detain off site around 8 horses.

 The landowner managed to find a sanctuary that would take the horses and they were moved there.

 The owner of the horses reported the loss of the horses to the Police.
 The Police visited and spoke with the landowner.

 It was discovered that the landowner had missed a couple of points in the process.
 This did not totally invalidate the process but muddied the waters.

 The horse owner was causing a lot of trouble and managed to find out where the horses had been moved to.
 This resulted in the horse owner making threats to the sanctuary and they were forced under threat of violence to give back the horses.

 The horse owner then not only put them back in the field he brought more.
 There were now eight horses fly-grazing.
 And a bigger problem.

-To use the saying “horses for courses” the landowner decided to instruct Enforcement Bailiffs to evict the horses.
+To use the saying “horses for courses” the landowner decided to instruct Quality Bailiffs to evict the horses.

 Our sister company, The Horse Bailiffs, specialise in this field, and are used to dealing with these situations daily.
-Working in partnership with Enforcement Bailiffs they dealt with the eviction.
+Working in partnership with Quality Bailiffs they dealt with the eviction.